A headline, a price, an opening time: your clients fix it right on the live page, and the design stays exactly as you built it.

 On the live page, click a heading, a paragraph, a button.
 It becomes editable in place.

-It locates exactly where that text lives in the database: post content, a title, an option, a custom field, even plugin tables.
+It searches for exactly where that text, number, or date lives in the database: a title, a paragraph, an option, even a plugin's own tables.

 We're a small, hands-on team.
 You'll talk to the people who build the product, and early partners shape where it goes next.